kofi1995/laravel-sagepay/README.md

     if ($request->has('crypt')) {

         $responseArray = SagePay::decode($request->get('crypt'));

         //Check status of response
         if($responseArray["Status"] === "OK"){
             //payment was successful, your success code goes  here
             //use $token to set order as paid
             //redirect user to order success page

             }
         elseif($responseArray["Status"] === "ABORT"){
             //user aborted the payment, your abort code goes here, payment was not successful
             //use $token to set order as aborted
             //redirect user to order aborted page
             }
         else{
             //payment was not successful for some strange reason
             //use $token to set order as failed
             //redirect user to order failed page
         }

     }
     else{
-  //there was no crypt url parameter, user is probably trying to access this route directly without going through sagepay }
+        //there was no crypt url parameter
+        }
 });
 ````